Nicolás Maduro Guerra: Constituent Assembly

 Maduro Guerra as a member of the 2017 Constituent Assembly of Venezuela beside Carmen Meléndez.

 Following the 2017 Venezuelan Constituent Assembly election, Maduro Guerra was elected into the 2017 Constituent Assembly of Venezuela.

 On 11 August 2017, US President Donald Trump said that he is "not going to rule out a military option" to confront the government of Nicolás Maduro and the deepening crisis in Venezuela.
 Maduro Guerra responded, stating during the 5th Constituent Assembly of Venezuela session that if the United States were to attack Venezuela, "the rifles would arrive in New York, Mr. Trump, we would arrive and [even] take the White House".

+At the start of the 2026 legislative session, after the United States captured his father and stepmother during strikes in Venezuela, Maduro Guerra demanded their return and characterized it as a threat to global security.
+He also pledged his loyalty to Vice President Delcy Rodríguez, who had assumed the acting presidency.

 Controversy

 Nepotism

 His father President Maduro and his wife Cilia Flores were accused of nepotism for allegedly placing family members in Venezuelan government positions.
 His appointment as Head of the Corps of Special Inspectors of the Presidency was criticized as an example of his family's alleged nepotism.

-On 25 January 2017, President Maduro again named his son as the director of a newly established position, the Director General of Presidential Delegations and Instructions of the Vice President, raising more allegations of nepotism.

 José Zalt wedding incident

-At the wedding of José Zalt, a Syrian-Venezuelan businessman that owns the clothing brand Wintex, on 14 March 2015, Maduro Guerra was showered with American dollars at the gathering in the luxurious Gran Melia Hotel in Caracas.
+At the wedding of José Zalt, a Syrian-Venezuelan businessman who owns the clothing brand Wintex, on 14 March 2015, Maduro Guerra was showered with American dollars at the gathering in the luxurious Gran Melia Hotel in Caracas.
 The incident caused outrage among Venezuelans who believed this to be hypocritical of President Maduro, especially since many Venezuelans were experiencing hardships due to the poor state of the economy and due to the president's public denouncements of capitalism.
 During a PSUV National Congress, Maduro Guerra responded to the incident, calling it "gossip".

 Photograph incident

-During a first communion party in the Creole Club of Maracaibo, a woman named Rita Morales took photographs of Maduro Guerra with her cellphone.
+During a first communion party in the Creole Club of Maracaibo, a woman named Rita Morales used her cellphone to take photographs of Maduro Guerra.
 According to witnesses, Maduro arrived at the party surrounded by bodyguards and far from the rest of the guests.
-The bodyguards tried to take the cellphone away from Morales and force her to delete the pictures after realizing that Maduro was photographed.
-Morales refused and left the party; days after the incident, she was visited by officers that, according to witnesses, broke her cellphone.
-On 8 June 2017, officers of the Bolivarian Intelligence Service (SEBIN) detained Morales and her husband when they were about to aboard a private flight to Aruba in the La Chinita International Airport.
+The bodyguards tried to take the mobile phone away from Morales and force her to delete the pictures after realizing that Maduro was photographed.
+Morales refused and left the party; days after the incident, she was visited by officers who, according to witnesses, broke her phone.
+On 8 June 2017, officers of the Bolivarian Intelligence Service (SEBIN) detained Morales and her husband when they were about to board a private flight to Aruba in the La Chinita International Airport.
 Morales was taken to the SEBIN headquarters in El Helicoide.